mckoss/dart-mandelbrot/README.md

 dart-mandelbrot
 ================

-The results of our Google Hack-a-Thon.
+The results of our Google [Hack-a-Thon].

   [Hack-a-Thon]: http://mckoss.github.com/dart-mandelbrot/